mateors/rules/README.md

 * Task List Maintain with status

 ## Salary deduction formula
+Failure to meet the following obligations may result in deduction of your earnings.
+Fulfillment may otherwise be rewarded.

 ### Lack of submission of the following:

 * Prayer 5 times
 * Quran 1 page(s)
 * Github 10 pushes